Interview Query

 User graph python

-Data manipulation questions are a common type of Python data engineer interview question.
-They cover techniques that would be transforming data outside of NumPy or Pandas.
-This is common when designing ETLs, when transforming data between raw json and database reads.
+Data manipulation questions are common Python data engineer interview questions.
+They cover techniques that transform data outside of NumPy or Pandas.
+This is common when designing ETLs and transforming data between raw JSON and database reads.

 37. Given a list of timestamps in sequential order, return a list of lists grouped by week (seven days) using the first timestamp as the starting point.

-This question sounds like it should be a SQL question, doesn’t it?
+This question sounds like it should be an SQL question.
 Weekly aggregation implies a form of GROUP BY in a regular SQL or Pandas question.
 In either case, aggregation on a dataset of this form by week would be pretty trivial.

 In this function, we have to do a few things: